NOAA-PSL/nested-eagle/1.00deg-15km/mse06h/README.md

 ## Deterministic training with single step (6h) MSE loss

-## Reorg TODO:
-* rename dirs in baselines notebooks

-Then everything will be consistent, and remaining items include things that are actual developments, like
-* make sure all the eagle importable stuff is migrated to eagle-tools
-* figure out what to do about wxvx in parallel... or if we just have to roll our own, especially if we want to do bilinear interpolation here
-* update the environment...

-# ---

 Main features obtained from experimentation:
 * Graph Encoder: 12 KNN determines graph encoding
 * Graph Decoder: 3 KNN determines graph decoding